ShannonNell/Nell-Portfolio/README.md

 - √ Media Queries
 - √ Hover functionality
 - √ Page for Resume
-- Enhanced CSS (Shadows, variables)
 - √ Ensure alt for all images
 - √ Ensure links lead to appropriate id/page
 - √ Ensure heading tags all in order
-- Deploy app at live URL
+- √ Deploy app at live URL
 - Submit